teachamantofish/ehelp/input/spec.rst

 * Propeller efficiency = Thrust / Mechanical power
 * Powertrain efficiency = Thrust / Electrical power

-These numbers are unlikely to ever come from manufacturers.
-3rd parties such as  `Tyto Robotics <https://database.tytorobotics.com/>`_, pilots like Paul Martin (an engineer), and anecdotal reports on forums will probably provide additional insight into system performance.
+In the abscence of such tools, insight into system performance will derive from a mix of manufacturer data, anecdotal reports on forums, and pilots like Paul Martin (an engineer), Reider Bernsten, Charles Allen, and other.

 .. figure:: images/tyto1.png
    :scale: 80%